Trusted and responsible business

 Canada: those who voluntarily self-identify as Visible Minorities per the Employment Equity Act; U.S.: those who voluntarily self-identify as People of Color per the Equal Employment Opportunity Commission.

-U.S. refers to the U.S. Group Benefits, Dental (excluding DentaQuest) and In-Force management businesses of Sun Life U.S. as reported by Sun Life Financial Group Inc. Data based on voluntary self-identification.
+U.S. refers to the U.S. Group Benefits, Dental (including DentaQuest) and In-Force management businesses of Sun Life U.S. as reported by Sun Life Financial Group Inc.

 Refer to Sustainability Data Scope.